UNIT-Electronics-MX/unit_touchdot_s3/software/sphinx/src/source/01_1_tech.rst

 Hardware Specifications
 =========================

-The TouchDot S3 development board is built around the ESP32-S3 Mini chip, offering a range of features tailored for wearables and IoT applications.
+The Touch Dot S3 development board is built around the ESP32-S3 Mini chip, offering a range of features tailored for wearables and IoT applications.